Birthdays Past, Birthdays Present: World Premiere Reviews

 It’s quite possible that Alan Ayckbourn will never again write a fully achieved tragicomic classic of the sort that used to migrate annually from his base in Scarborough to the West End and beyond.
 Yet if, at the age 80, he can still turn out flawed but fabulously entertaining gems such as this, let’s be thrilled that the great man is still in business.

 It’s play No 83 — more than twice as many as that laggard Shakespeare managed — and it’s one of Ayckbourn’s sparkiest efforts for years.
+Birthdays Past, Birthdays Present is a sort of British sex farce: there’s no sex in it and it moves in reverse.

 Yes, the idea of a play going backwards in time isn’t box-fresh; these four scenes trace back over four decades of malfunctioning family birthday parties in a way that offers a faint echo of Pinter’s Betrayal.
 However, Ayckbourn’s clear-sighted yet tolerant way with characters who yo-yo between the reticent and the overbearing is all his own.